Founding Co-Director, UI Obesity Research and Education Initiative

 His current research addresses mechanisms of obesity-induced hypertension, including the sympathetic actions of leptin and the concept of selective leptin resistance in obese states.
 With Dr. Robin Davisson at Weill Cornell Medical College, his recent research has focused on the role of endoplasmic reticulum stress in the subfornical organ in obesity and angiotensin induced hypertension in mouse models of obesity and hypertension.

 Dr. Mark was Director of the Cardiovascular Division from 1976 to 1995.
+Dr. Mark directed an NIH SCOR in Hypertension from 1990 to 1995, and then founded an NIH SCOR in Molecular Genetics of Hypertension that he directed until 2001.
+In 2004, Dr. Mark received the William Harvey Award of the American Society of Hypertension.
+He was President of the Association of University Cardiologists from 1994 to 1995.
 From 1995 to 2006, he was Associate Dean for Research and Graduate Programs in the Carver College of Medicine.
+In 2007, Dr. Mark received the CCOM Distinguished Achievement Award.
 In 2011, he founded and now co-directs the UI Obesity Research and Education Initiative with Dr. Charles Brenner.
 Dr. Mark held the Roy J. Carver Chair in Internal Medicine from 1993 to 2013.
 Dr. Mark was the recipient of the 2013 Carver College of Medicine Distinguished Mentor Award.

 Center, Program and Institute Affiliations